When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 If found the 120mm Rockshox Recon RL suspension forks worked very well indeed.
 Although they are at the lower end of Rockshox forks they feature trickle-down technology from more expensive forks and feature Motion Control™ damping which features low-speed compression adjustment to lockout.

 The wheelset is a disc-specific Bontrager Kovee Comp 23 with Boost 110, 15 mm thru axle at the front and a Boost 148, 12 mm thru axle at the rear.
 Tyres are Bontrager XR3 Comp, wire bead, 30 tpi, 29×2.30″ which seemed to handle the damp moorland trails very well.
 If you wish to upgrade to a tubeless set-up these wheels are tubeless-ready.
 The hub is a standard 9/10 speed Shimano freehub.

 Frame and finishing kit

-All of the finishing kit is all by Trek’s in-house brand Brontrager which is excellent quality.
+All of the finishing kits are all by Trek’s in-house brand Bontrager which is of excellent quality.
 This bike also had the optional Bontrager Line Dropper seat post fitted which costs an additional £199.99.